America's 25 Best Hot Dog Stands Where You Can Eat for Cheap

 A hot dog shack that fans of "Breaking Bad" may recognize, the Dog House Drive-In keeps things simple and cheap.
 Foot-long hot dogs with cheese are $3.70, corn dogs are $1.55, and shakes start at $2.49.
 The grilled dogs are split, and topped with cheese, chili, and onions before being served on a fresh bun.

-Dick's Hot Dog Stand has been in the family for 105 years and is currently run by the founder's son.
+Dick's Hot Dog Stand has been in the family for 106 years and is currently run by the founder's son.
 Unlike some stands that have just a few items on the menu, Dick's also makes sandwiches, gyros, and omelets.
 Newcomers, however, may want to start with the classic super dog, a quarter-pound hot dog topped with mustard, onions, and homemade chili.

 Past patrons of Happy Dog's original location on Detroit Avenue (a second location at the historic Euclid Tavern opened in 2014) say it isn't a particularly fancy place -- more like a dive bar, actually.
 But that doesn't keep them from coming back for more.
 The dogs are $6 each, stretching past our budget, but Happy Dog deserves mention because the price includes as many toppings as you can stack on top, and there are 50 from which to choose, including oddities such as fried eggs and cereal.
-Tater tots, also available with toppings, start at $3.
+Tater tots, also available with toppings, start at $4.

 Related: Homemade Sauces Made Easy

 A well-known counter restaurant in northwest D.C., Ben's Chili Bowl is a popular late-night hotspot (made a bit more famous when Barack Obama stopped by in 2009 just days before his presidential inauguration).
-Take a bite into the messy but delicious all-meat chili dog topped with mustard, onions, and chili and served with fries ($4.40).
-Or try the half-smoke with a quarter-pound pork and beef smoked sausage ($5.95), a jumbo quarter-pound turkey dog ($5.95) with similar toppings and sides, or a veggie dog sans chili ($4.40).
+Take a bite into the messy but delicious pork-and-beef chili dog topped with mustard, onions, and chili and served with fries ($4.40).
+Or try the half-smoke with a quarter-pound pork and beef smoked sausage ($5.95), a jumbo quarter-pound turkey dog ($5.95) with similar toppings and sides, or a veggie dog ($4.40).